Lesson 3: Creating a Mailing Label Report

 - Select OK to create the query.

-- Select Style on the screen navigation bar to switch to the screen in the Mailing Label Wizard dialog box and select Simple as the report style.
+- Select Style to switch to the screen in the Mailing Label Wizard dialog box and select Simple as the report style.

 - Select Finish to create the report.

-Designer creates the report with an empty banded object, and identifies the panels in the banded object on the left side by their abbreviations: a banded header panel (BH), a banded page header panel (BPH), a detail panel (DT), a banded page footer panel (BPF), and a banded footer panel (BF).
+The report with an empty banded object is created.
+The panels in the banded object are identified on the left side by their abbreviations: a banded header panel (BH), a banded page header panel (BPH), a detail panel (DT), a banded page footer panel (BPF), and a banded footer panel (BF).

 - Select and resize the DT panel of the banded object, to make it similar to the one below:

-We want to use a simple formula to create a single value out of the customer's last and first names, and similarly to the address.
+We will use a simple formula to create a single value out of the customer's last and first names, and similarly to the address.

 - In the Data panel, select <New Formula...> in the Formulas node.